5 Software Overview

 In the above example, this loop will iterate until the loop has iterated more than the value set in an environmental variable, partsPerRow.
 After the loop has iterated more times than the value of partsPerRow, the routine will move to the next step after what is contained in this loop.

-If Javascript
+If Javascript If Javascript

 In the above example, the code is checking if a variable boxCountOnPallet is less than or equal to 16 but more than 8.
 If the above condition is true, whatever is indented below the If statement in the routine will execute.